Setting Your Thermostat for Summer

 Find a Balance

 The best way to approach this issue is to try and find a balance between comfort and expense.
 After all, what good is having an air conditioner if you don’t use it?
 You’ll find plenty of sources online claiming they have the golden number for your AC setting.
 For example, Energy Star recommends setting your thermostat at 78° F during the daytime when you’re home.
 While that temperature may be too warm for some, it could be just perfect for others.
-The key is to identify your family’s comfort zone.
+The key is to identify your family’s comfort zone and find what thermostat setting works best for your family in the summer.

 Find Your Comfort Range